Cirru/scirpus/README.md

 Read [`examples/`](https://github.com/Cirru/scirpus/tree/master/examples).

-**Note: this project is written in old version of CirruScript, rather than Scirpus itself.**

 ### Goal

 Write JavaScript AST in Cirru grammar.
 Then it can be used as an IR for cross-language compilations.